MrNbaYoh/blog/README.md

 ### Note

-Fork this as `yourname.github.io`, create a `master`-branch and adjust the `baseurl` property in the config if you want to use this theme in the root folder `yourname.github.io` instead of `yourname.github.io/blog/`.
+Fork this as `yourname.github.io` and create a `master`-branch if you want to use this theme in the root folder `yourname.github.io` instead of `yourname.github.io/blog/`.

 ### Features